demisto/content/Packs/Tenable_io/Integrations/Tenable_io/README.md

 A comprehensive asset-centric solution to accurately track resources while accommodating dynamic assets such as cloud, mobile devices, containers, and web applications.
-This integration was integrated and tested with with the January 2023 release of Tenable.io.
+This integration was integrated and tested with January 2023 release of Tenable.io.

 ## Configure Tenable.io on Cortex XSOAR